 What is R U Ok?
 Day?

 R U OK?
-Day, coming up on 10 September 2015, is a national day of action dedicated to encouraging all people to regularly and meaningfully ask “are u OK?” to support those struggling with life.
+Day, 8 September 2016, is a national day of action dedicated to encouraging all people to regularly and meaningfully ask “are u OK?” to support those struggling with life.

 On average, more than 2,300 Australians suicide each year (2012) and an estimated 65,000 people attempt suicide each year.
 Suicide is the biggest killer of Australians aged 15 to 34 years.